|Date:||22 November 2017 - 29 November 2017||Time:||05:00 PM - 06:30 PM|

 Once the cradle of multiple civilizations and cultures for hundreds of years, Middle East is now riddled with divisional conflicts and wars with rivals playing on the same elements that contributed to its former glory.
 Furthermore, the factions involved in these clashes are fragmented far beyond the conventional Sunni vs Shia rift and, with the help of the internet, have extended their influence way beyond the Middle East.
 Is the disarray purely geo-politically driven or have such hostilities always existed but merely suppressed?
 Is there no turning back to co-existence and stability in the region at all?

 Lecture #04.
-19th Oct: Charting the Ramifications of the Arab-Israeli Conflict – Implications for MENA by Dr Victor Kattan, NUS Middle East Institute
+19th Oct: The United Nations and the Arab-Israeli conflict by Dr Victor Kattan, NUS Middle East Institute (Completed)

 Lecture #05.
-25th Oct: Rehauling Perceptions of Women in the MENA by To Be Confirmed
+25th Oct: Rehauling Perceptions of Women in the MENA by Dr Gretchen Head, Yale-NUS (Completed)

 “Oppressed,” “Harassed,” “Victims,” are terms commonly associated with women in the MENA.
 While there is an element of truth to these labels, they do not provide the full picture.
 In fact, the region is not short of women who are sources of inspiration, be it women of the past or contemporary figures.
 Women have actively contributed to various fields, from sports to politics, yet the image often portrayed by the media is largely distorted.
 Understanding the various shades of a woman’s narrative is essential in comprehending the cultural, social and religious fabric of the region.

 Lecture #06.
-1st Nov: Glorification of Revolutions in the Middle East by To Be Confirmed [CHANGE OF DATE]
+1st Nov: Glorification of Revolutions in the Middle East by Assistant Professor Fahad Al-Sumait, Gulf University for Sciend & Technology, Kuwait [PLEASE NOTE CHANGE OF DATE] (Completed)

 The Arab uprisings were initially regarded as a remarkable turning point in Middle Eastern politics.
 Fast forward six years, Egypt has returned to authoritarianism, Syria is blighted by a catastrophic civil war that has affected its neighbours, Tunisia, often touted as the success story, is troubled by security issues and its government continues to struggle in finding its footing.
 The aftermath of the uprisings calls into question the efficacy of protests and popular mobilisations.
 Are protests not as transformative as we think?
 If they do not produce the desired results, why is it often used as a tool of political change?